message/iata/AE.md

 - passengers traveling to Abu Dhabi (AUH) with a resident visa;
 - passengers traveling to Abu Dhabi (AUH) with a pre-arranged visa issued by any emirate;
 - nationals of Indonesia traveling under the Safe Travel Corridor program.
 They must have an entry permit and a return ticket.
-2. Passengers who in the past 14 days have been in or transited through Botswana, Congo, Eswatini, Lesotho, Mozambique, Namibia, South Africa or Zimbabwe are not allowed to enter and transit.
+2. Passengers who in the past 14 days have been in or transited through Botswana, Congo, Congo (Dem.
+Rep.), Eswatini, Ethiopia, Kenya, Lesotho, Mozambique, Namibia, Nigeria, South Africa, Tanzania or Zimbabwe are not allowed to enter and transit.
 - This does not apply to:
 - nationals of United Arab Emirates;
 - passengers with a golden visa issued by United Arab Emirates.